faassen/gruvi/docs/fibers.rst

    *switch back* callback.
 3. The fiber switches to the hub, which run the event loop.
-4. When the event loop detects an event for which a fiber registered interest, it will will call the callback.
+4. When the event loop detects an event for which a fiber registered interest, it will call the callback.
 This causes a switch back to the fiber that installed the event.

 The hub instance is automatically created when in is first needed.
 It can be